aleflabo/aleflabo.github.io/_projects/02_ruff_sperm.md

     </div>
 </div>
 <div class="caption">
     Three male mating morphs of ruffs.
-Aggresive Independent (left), semi-cooperative Sattelite (midle) and female-mimic, Faeder (right).
+Aggressive Independent (left), semi-cooperative Sattelite (middle) and female-mimic, Faeder (right).
 Illustrations by Yifan Pei under Creative Commons Attribution (CC BY 4.0).
 </div>

 However, whether the morphs also differ in sperm traits has not been investigated.
-We thus use a captive-breeding population of ruffs to reveal how shorebird sperm propels and looks and whether the sperm velocity and morphology is morph specific.
+We thus use a captive-breeding population of ruffs to reveal how shorebird sperm propels and looks and whether the sperm velocity and morphology are morph specific.